tzlaine/small_wg1_papers/P2781_constexpr_t.md

 - Remove the `constexpr_value` concept.
 - Use an `auto` NTTP parameter for `constexpr_v`, and default its type template parameter.
+- Add the option for adding the mutating overloadable operators.
 - Reduce the number of naming options.

 # Relationship to previous work